Filmmaking with a Foundation Year - BA (Hons)

 During your studies there will be practice-based opportunities to engage with a regional film festival such as Cine-Excess, an annual international film festival and conference on global cult film cultures.
 You will also be able to access film collections such as the Cult Film Archive during the course of your studies.

-The Birmingham School of Media also has an established and inclusive research culture that promotes dialogue and collaboration between staff and students.
-The Birmingham Centre for Media and Cultural Research (BCMCR) in the School of Media welcomes visiting researchers from across the world and holds regular research seminars which mix presentations from staff, PG students and speakers from a range of our collaborative partnerships.
+Birmingham City University also has an established and inclusive research culture that promotes dialogue and collaboration between staff and students.
+The Birmingham Centre for Media and Cultural Research (BCMCR) here at BCU welcomes visiting researchers from across the world and holds regular research seminars which mix presentations from staff, PG students and speakers from a range of our collaborative partnerships.
 BCMCR welcomes all students to research seminars, which are free to attend.

 Employability

-The BA (Hons) Filmmaking course is located within the Birmingham School of Media, which has an excellent track record for graduate employment.
+The BA (Hons) Filmmaking course has an excellent track record for graduate employment.

 Within the School, the majority of graduates going into media-related roles.
 The course builds upon the School’s employability driven reputation, by opening avenues for students interested in potential careers in film research, film journalism, film archiving, marketing & PR, advertising and teaching film/media studies.